JolandaKwinkelenberg/fitnessefixtures/README.md

 # fitnessefixtures
 The FitNesse Fixtures in this repository are created as part of an overall solution for automating the test cycle.
-Visit http://fitnesse.solutions for more info and for downloads of compiled versions.
+Visit http://fitnesse.solutions for more info and for downloads of compiled versions. v2.3 fixture classes are available for download on http://consagservices.net/SpecificationByExample/downloads/v2.3 download the zip files and unzip them in <installdir>/fixtures/bin.

 ##Readme for Windows
 The installation readme for Windows can be found on our website: